denten-books/plain-text/5-screen.md

 access to public parks and beaches for poor people and people of color who could not at the time afford personal transportation at scale.

-Similarly, in our case, claims on the reader's attention can happen through legislation, by social convention, or through specific material affordances, like the inability to take notes or to share books among family and friends, for example.
+Similarly, in our case, claims on a reader's attention can happen through legislation, by social convention, or through specific material affordances, like the inability to take notes or to share books among family and friends, for example.
 Such technological constraints disproportionately affect those